Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Conditions for typical pure states to yield sharply peaked energy distributions

 The first term is positive and the second one negative.
 The first one equals the inverse of the temperature function of the system at the value $\overline e = \overline E/N$

-and, although initially this is not the temperature of the system, it will become so when the system reaches thermal equilibrium The second term in Eq. (\ref{barE}) is negative because of the assumption on the shape of $|a(E)|^2$.
+and, although initially this is not the temperature of the system, it will become so when the system reaches thermal equilibrium.
+The second term in Eq. (\ref{barE}) is negative because of the assumption on the shape of $|a(E)|^2$.
 Let us assume first a simple but very general model of how $|a(E)|^2$ vanishes as $E \to E_{max}^-$.
 In this case, $E$ vanishes algebraically when approaching $E_{max}$,

-where $C = (E_{max} - E_0)^\alpha$, $\alpha > 0$, $E_0$ is an energy smaller than $E_{max}$, and $K$ is a normalization constant.
-The energies of macroscopic systems can be considered to scale with $N$, in the sense that $E/N$ is an energy of the order of $k_B T_{eff}$, with $T_{eff}$ an ``effective'' temperature that may range from fractions of Kelvin, $10^{-7}$ K, at the ground state of a weakly interacting Bose gas \cite{Bose}, to, say, $10^{10}$ K, at the core of a supernova \cite{supernova}.
+where $\alpha > 0$, $E_0$ is an energy smaller than $E_{max}$, and $K$ is a constant of proportionality.
+Let us now argue about the properties of common energies of macroscopic systems.
+To begin with, these energies can be considered to scale with $N$ in the sense that $E/N$ is an energy of the order of $k_B T_{eff}$, with $T_{eff}$ an ``effective'' temperature that may range from fractions of Kelvin, $10^{-7}$ K, at the ground state of a weakly interacting Bose gas \cite{Bose}, to, say, $10^{10}$ K, at the core of a supernova \cite{supernova}.
 This is approximately a range from $10^{-30}$ to $10^{-13}$ Joules.
 We call ``macroscopic'' energies to values of $E/N$ in such an interval, and we expect all energies involved, $E_{max}$, $E_0$ and $\overline E$ to be within it.
 This allows us to say that those energies scale with $N$, namely, that they are extensive in that sense. \\